repneuable/lis4761/README.md

 ## Final Project - Interactive Association Rules Mining in Shiny
 ### Kevin Hitt, April 2020

-To run this interactive Shiny app, enter the below code into your R console:
+To run this interactive Shiny app, enter the below code into your R console or use the last link listed on the page:

 ```
 library(shiny)